rwhale/scrub-and-scale/README.md

 **"AI doesn't scale on demos; it scales on fundamentals."**

+In an enterprise environment, Data Strategy is the bridge between a messy database and a reliable AI.
+If you don't have a strategy for Data Integrity, your AI is just a very expensive way to generate confident mistakes.

 Let's be real: Most AI projects are great in a slide deck but fall apart in production.
 Why?
 Because the data foundation is shaky.
 This project is a toolkit built with **Python, SQL, and PowerShell** to handle the unglamorous work—data quality, governance, and workflow integration—that actually makes AI work at scale.

 ---